 It will depend on your goals and your anatomy.
-Most patients are so frustrated by their large breasts that they just want them to be small.
+Most patients are so frustrated and bothered by their large breasts that they just want them to be small.
 However, it’s never a good idea to focus on a cup size.
-The important thing is to create breasts that are proportional to your anatomy.
+The important thing is to create breasts that are proportional to your body and your anatomy.
 This will help to rejuvenate your entire torso.
 Since Dr. Doherty takes a 360° approach with every cosmetic procedure that he performs, this is always his ultimate goal—smaller breasts that are proportional to your body.

-Assuming that your weight remains stable, no. Once the breast tissue is gone, it’s gone for good.
-However, the remaining fat cells in your back can grow larger if you gain more than about 10 pounds.
+If your weight remains stable, no. Once the excess breast tissue is gone, it’s gone for good.
+However, the remaining fat cells in your breasts can grow larger if you gain more than about 10 pounds.
 This may push you into a bigger bra size, but your actual breast volume will stay relatively stable.
 Patients that get pregnant after a breast reduction do reports changes to their breasts.

 Every patient is different.
-Most retain some nipple sensation although generally, your nipples will not be as sensitive as they were before surgery.
+Most patients retain a majority of nipple sensation although generally, your nipples may not be as sensitive as they were before surgery.
 The heaviest scarring is in the bottom half of the breast so this area will feel numb for a while, but the nipple and top half of the breast do typically return to normal.

 The former only address the shape of the breast, not the size.
 A breast reduction will also reduce your actual breast volume in addition to improving their shape.
 A breast reduction tends to have a medical indication with anticipated improved symptoms.